 - 12. Actively participate in our digital member engagement channels to include - (i) Open Forum and communities within Connect, - (ii) NCACPA Roundtable Blog, or - (iii) other forms of NCACPA-related social media. - 13.
 Serve as a mentor to an incoming director, if so assigned. - 14.
-Actively serve as a liaison director to an association committee, when assigned. - 15.
-Recruit future members to serve on committees and the Board of Directors. - 16.
-Be a positive spokesperson about issues on the Board's agenda and the decisions reached by the board. - 17.
-Obtain continuing professional education from NCACPA whenever possible. - 18.
+Recruit future members to serve on committees and the Board of Directors. - 15.
+Be a positive spokesperson about issues on the Board's agenda and the decisions reached by the board. - 16.
+Obtain continuing professional education from NCACPA whenever possible. - 17.
 Wear the official Board of Directors name badge to all NCACPA functions.